 Finding Your Train

-There are four platforms in the Kintetsu Kyoto Station.
-Limited Express trains depart from platforms 1 and 2.
-Local trains and Express trains depart from all platforms.
-If you have not bought a Limited Express ticket, be careful not to board a Limited Express train by mistake as the conductor will charge you the extra surcharge fee when he checks your ticket.
+There are four platforms in Kintetsu Kyoto Station.
+Many Limited Express services use platforms 1 and 2, while Local and Express trains can depart from any platform, so always check the current departure boards before boarding.
+If you have not bought a Limited Express ticket, be careful not to board a Limited Express train by mistake.

 Kintetsu Kyoto Station Layout Map